 description: |

-Fetch content using curl, display it, and greet the user.
+Fetch content using wget, display it, and greet the user.

 spec: